jazztazz1991/FarmSimManager/README.md

 Track your finances.
 Set goals and track your progress.
 Share your farm with others.
-Contributing
-We encourage you to contribute to FarmSimManager.
-Please read our contributing guidelines: CONTRIBUTING.md for more information.

 License
 FarmSimManager is licensed under the MIT License.